Best & Worst Honda Accord Years

 The Worst Years: 1997

-The final year of the 5th generation, 1997, has been identified as the worst year of this generation.
-This model year was particularly affected by recalls, most of them related to exterior lighting.
+The final year of the 5th generation, 1997, has been identified as the most problematic year of this generation.
+This model year was especially affected by recalls, most of them related to exterior lighting.

-While this may not instantly impact the vehicle’s performance, it raises safety concerns and affects the overall ownership experience.
+While this may not immediately impact the vehicle’s performance, it raises safety concerns and affects the overall ownership experience.

 Best & Worst Years for Honda Accord 6th Generation (1998-2002)